black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Advanced-Array-Methods-by-Building-a-Statistics-Calculator/README.md

 However, you cannot check for equality here, because NaN is not equal to itself.
 Instead, you can use the isNaN() method, which returns true if the argument is NaN.

 Add a callback function to your .filter() method that returns true if the element is not NaN.

+# Step 8
+Array methods can often be chained together to perform multiple operations at once.
+As an example:

+Example Code
+`array.map().filter();`
+The .map() method is called on the array, and then the .filter() method is called on the result of the .map() method.
+This is called method chaining.

+Following that example, remove your filtered variable, and chain your .filter() call to your .map() call above.
+Do not remove either of the callback functions.